WeasonTang/weasontang.github.io/fun/cyber/network.md

 ### 5.Session

+The session layer is responsible for establishing, maintaining, and synchronising communication between applications running on different hosts.
+Establishing a session means initiating communication between applications and negotiating the necessary parameters for the session.
+Data synchronisation ensures that data is transmitted in the correct order and provides mechanisms for recovery in case of transmission failures.

+Examples of the session layer are Network File System (NFS) and Remote Procedure Call (RPC).

 > Once data has been correctly translated or formatted from the presentation layer (layer 6), the session layer (layer 5) will begin to create and maintain the connection to other computer for which the data is destined.
 When a connection is established, a session is created.
 Whilst this connection is active, so is the session.

 > The session layer is also responsible for closing the connection if it hasn't been used in a while or if it is lost.
 Additionally, a session can contain "checkpoints," where if the data is lost, only the newest pieces of data are required to be sent, saving bandwidth.